 Knowing the season of life and personal history of those in your class serves at least three practical purposes.
 First, it grounds you in love and community.
 Other academic settings might permit study in total isolation, but learning as a disciple of Christ should always be rooted in mutual respect for fellow image-bearers.
 Secondly, this helps guard against dead orthodoxy, since we are less likely to write and speak in a manner divorced from love.
 Thirdly, these friendships “grease the skids” of class discussion.
 Conversations have more vitality, more compassion, and more laughter then they would have if you were only speaking to a room full of strangers.
 If meeting new people is intimidating for you (as it often is for me and other bookish types), start with their names.
 Then, ask them their testimonies, learn their stories.

-Doug, Mitch, Jim.
-These guys are the wizards at the new Phoenix Seminary library, making useful and relevant information appear out of thin air.
+The library staff members are the wizards at the Biblical Research Center, making useful and relevant information appear out of thin air.
 Seminary research is a leviathan of ancient documents, archaic languages, difficult-to-find sources, and especially esoteric terminology.
 And the internet does not seem to make this any easier.
-You need some guides through these vaults, and developing a good rapport with the librarians will go a long way toward alleviating late night headaches and last minute scrambles for those five primary sources.
+You need some guides through these vaults, and developing a good rapport with the librarians will go a long way toward alleviating late-night headaches and last-minute scrambles for those five primary sources.

-Edwin Smith is married to Jen and they live in Tempe with their three above-average kids.
-He is a software developer at Showit, a student at Phoenix Seminary working on his MDiv, and a member of Desert’s End Church in Tempe.
+Edwin Smith is married to Jen and they live in Phoenix with their four above-average kids.
+Edwin received his M.Div. from Phoenix Seminary and is now working on his Th.M., also at Phoenix Seminary.
+Edwin works as a Translation Consultant for Wycliffe Bible Translators and is a member of Desert’s End Church.
 You can check out his blog or follow him on Twitter.